-- Ensure that the Carer knows who they are and how to contact them and how to get support in an emergency or out of hours - Offer to meet with the Carer to discuss their understanding of the situation and share their views and/or concerns regarding the Service User they care for, to introduce the service and discuss the Carer's perception of their own needs, taking into account the level of consent to share given by the Service User - Ensure that, wherever possible with consent, the Carer is provided with the relevant information about the care management process and the particular care, diagnosis and medication needs of the Service User they care for and are invited to be involved in the Service User's care planning, treatment, review and discharge planning.
-Acknowledging the important role that Carer's can play in working alongside the Service User to promote good physical and mental health and in the prevention of deterioration or relapse. - Offer the Carer under the Carer's (Recognition and Services) Act 1995 and the Carers and Disabled Children's Act 2000 a Carer's Booklet or information on how to access the resource from the Trust website in a timely way. - Inform the Carer of their right to a formal Carer's Assessment and either complete this if the service is commissioned to do so or make the appropriate referral if not - work with other agencies in a co-ordinated way to support Carers - 7.3 Please note that Carers and families should be advised of any risk to them, or to the Service User using the services which may arise from the treatment /care plan' and involved in any contingency planning in place to manage risk
+• Ensure that the Carer knows who they are and how to contact them and how to get support in an emergency or out of hours

+- Offer to meet or talk with the Carer to discuss their understanding of the situation and share their views and/or concerns regarding the Service User they care for, to introduce the service and discuss the Carer's perception of their own needs, Having an understanding of what the carer has already been told is helpful in determining what can be spoken about as information the carer already has e.g. a known diagnosis, can be discussed in general terms.
+Ensure that, with service user consent, the Carer is provided with the relevant information about the care management process and the particular care, diagnosis and medication needs of the Service User they care for.
+They should be invited to be involved in the Service User's care planning, treatment, review and discharge planning.
+The Care Coordinator has a key role in acknowledging and coordinating the important role that Carer's can play in working alongside the Service User and professionals to promote good physical and mental health and in the prevention of deterioration or relapse. - Offer the Carer a Carer's Booklet or information on how to access resources from the Trust website in a timely way.
+(Carers Act, 2014) - work with other agencies in a co-ordinated way to support Carers to access commissioned carer support - 7.3 Carers should be advised of any risk to them associated with the care provided and have the chance to express any concerns they have about risk, Carers should be involved in risk management plans that involve care provided by them and support for the carer should be included in the risk planning.